sourcegraph/about/blogposts/2020/find-and-replace.md

 1. From the Sourcegraph GUI, you can monitor the progress of all pull requests in this campaign.

-In the example above, we used Comby, because that was the simplest thing to use, but Campaigns supports any find-replace tool that can be run as a local command or Docker container.
+In the example above, we used Comby, because that was the simplest thing to use, but campaigns support any find-replace tool that can be run as a local command or Docker container.
 Comby, Codemod, `grep`, `sed`, and any custom script are all fair game.

 Campaigns are currently in beta, available in Sourcegraph versions 3.15 and later.
 Read the